worldturtlemedia/circleci-api/README.md

 })
 ```

-All of the standalone functions support a custom `circleHost` property.
+While all of the standalone functions support a custom `circleHost` property.
 Using the `CircleCI` class you _must_ specify it in the constructor.

 ## Demo